unicef/giga-blocks-documentation/README.md

   ```
   yarn build
   ```
-- Above command will generate static build into `dist` folder.
+- Above command will generate static build into `build` folder.
 We can directly run it using:
   ```
   yarn serve
   ```